 Talking about the joy of cooking, have you seasoned your meal with oregano, today?
 Looking for inspiration?
 Oregano is a match in heaven with tomato, which is a match in heaven with feta which takes us to dakos, without a second thought.

 Pop by our shop at Borough Market and smell our exceptional Greek oregano!
 We supply it in bunches or ground, hand harvested from the wild mountains of Epirus.
-The oregano as well as all of our wild herbs grow within the organically certified land of Mrs Maria.
-We also supply oregano oil, a premium pure essential oil produced in the organic farm Aetheleon This exceptional oil besides its culinary use as a food flavouring, it is widely acknowledged in the international scientific community for its strong antibiotic, antifungal and antioxidant properties.
+The oregano as well as all of our wild herbs grow within Mrs. Maria’s organically certified land in Epirus.
+We also supply oregano essential oil, a premium oil organically produced and organically distilled on the farm Aetheleon outside Thessaloniki.
+This exceptional oil besides its culinary use as a food flavouring, it is widely acknowledged in the international scientific community for its strong antibiotic, antifungal and antioxidant properties.

 Photo Credit: Aetheleon